easychessanimations/zurichess/README.md

 ### zurichess - basel (in development)

+This release's theme is improving evaluation function.

-* Speed up move ordering considerable.
+* Sped up move ordering considerably.
+* Implemented null move prunning.
+* Did some cleanups and micro optimizations.
+* Tuned check extensions and move ordering.

 ### zurichess - appenzeller (stable)

 This release's theme is improving search.
+ELO is about 1821 on CCRL 40/4.

 * Cleaned code and improved documentation.
 * Implemented aspiration window search with gradual widening.